 Robust security and FDIC insurance

 The security of your funds is paramount when choosing a virtual bank account.
-Ensure the platform employs strong encryption and security protocols to protect your financial data.
+Ensure the platform utilizes robust encryption and security protocols to safeguard your financial data.
+Also, ensure that your deposits are insured by the Federal Deposit Insurance Corporation (FDIC).

-Mobile banking access or strong web platform
+Mobile banking access or a strong web platform

 While some virtual banks offer dedicated mobile apps, a strong and intuitive web platform is equally important for comprehensive financial management.
 You should be able to easily view transactions, transfer funds, manage sub-accounts, and access reports from any device.
 Convenience and accessibility are key for busy landlords.